glessard/deferred/README.md

       XCTAssertEqual(message, String(timeout))
     }

-In the above example, our code works hard to compute the ratio of a circle's circumference to its radius, then performs a rough validation of the output by comparing it with a known approximation.
-Finally, the  Note that the `Deferred` object performing the computation is not retained directly by this user code.
-Yet, when the timeout is triggered the computation is correctly abandoned and the object is deallocated.
+In the above example, our computation closure works hard to compute the ratio of a circle's circumference to its diameter, then performs a rough validation of the output by comparing it with a known approximation.
+Note that the `Deferred` object performing the primary computation is not retained directly by this user code.
+When the timeout is triggered, the computation is correctly abandoned and the object is deallocated.
 General cancellation can be performed in a similar manner.

 `Deferred` is carefully written to support cancellation by leveraging reference counting.
 In every case, when a new `Deferred` is returned by a function from the package, that returned reference is the only strong reference in existence.
-This allows cancellation to work properly for entire chains of transformation, even if it is applied to the final link of the chain.
+This allows cancellation to work properly for entire chains of computations, even if it is applied to the final link of the chain.

 ### Using `Deferred` in a project